GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Configuring Data Connectors

-To bring Windows Security Events into Sentinel:
+Data Connectors allow you to bring logs from the VM into Sentinel:

-1. Navigate to **Data Connectors** in Sentinel.
+1. Navigate to the **Data Connectors** tab in Sentinel.
 2. Search for "Windows Security Events via AMA."
 3. Create a **Data Collection Rule** and link it to the VM.